Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case II: Realizing a speed meter

 \section{Case II: Realizing a speed meter}

-In this section, we investigate the intra-cavity filtering scheme as a speed meter, inspired by the speed meter scheme proposed by Purdue and Chen\,\cite{Purdue02}, which introduced an additional sloshing cavity to create speed response.
+In this section, we investigate the intracavity filtering scheme as a speed-meter, inspired by the speed meter scheme proposed by Purdue and Chen\,\cite{Purdue02}, which introduced an additional sloshing cavity to create speed response.